gjcooper/VAULT/10_meetings/Psychonomics 2020.md

 Brunswick

 Interesting look at what is coming to be a regular story.
-Literature says one thing (effect exists) but gfenerally only reports aggregate data, researcher looks at individual results and sees that there is more variability than reported.
-Intertesting dataset in Borhani, Beck and Haggard (2017)
+Literature says one thing (effect exists) but generally only reports aggregate data, researcher looks at individual results and sees that there is more variability than reported.
+Interesting dataset in Borhani, Beck and Haggard (2017)

 ### Statistics and Methodology